Why Aviva Group Critical Illness?

 Ongoing cancer cover

-We'll support your client's employees if it's their second or subsequent diagnosis of cancer, as defined under the policy
+We’ll support your client’s employees with a second or subsequent cancer diagnosis as defined under the policy

 Children covered as standard